kongondo/MenuBuilder/README.md

 3. Menu items saved as JSON in a field in Menu pages
 4. Add menu items from ProcessWire pages using page fields (option to choose between PageAutocomplete and AsmSelect [default]) or a Selector (e.g. template=basic-page, limit-20).
 5. Specify a selector to return only those specified pages for selection in the page field (i.e. asm and autocomplete)
-6. For page fields, similar to custom menu items, add css classes and IDs as you add the items
+6. For page fields, similar to custom menu items, add CSS classes and IDs as you add the items
 7. Menu settings for nestedSortable - e.g. maxLevels (limit nesting levels)
 8. Lock down menus for editing
 9. Highly configurable MarkupMenuBuilder